-Beginning with the CY 2022 rating period, some significant changes within the Medi-Cal program will occur.
+Beginning with the CY 2022 rating period, some significant changes within the Medi-Cal program have occurred.
 Highlights of these changes include the implementation of multiple aspects of the California Advancing and Innovating Medi-Cal (CalAIM) proposal, which is a multi-year initiative by DHCS to improve the quality of life and health outcomes for the Medi-Cal population.
 Multiple components of this initiative are addressed throughout the body of this report.
-Another significant change is the decision to carve retail pharmacy out of the managed care program effective January 1, 2022.
-Other changes are also effective during the CY 2022 rating period, all of which are described later in this report.
+Other changes are also effective during the CY 2023 rating period, all of which are described later in this report.